magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/data-security.md

 ## 2 How Can I Encrypt My Data?

-You can use the [Encryption](https://appstore.home.mendix.com/link/app/1011/Mendix/Encryption) module available in the  App Store to encrypt your Mendix application data.
+You can use the [Encryption](https://appstore.home.mendix.com/link/app/1011/Mendix/Encryption) module available in the App Store/Marketplace to encrypt your Mendix application data.
 You can encrypt your data with the Advanced Encryption Standard (AES).

 Note that all the database files in the Mendix Cloud are stored on an encrypted file system.
 This means that your data in rest is always encrypted, even if you do not use this module.
 For more information, see the section [What Kind of Encryption Is Provided by the Mendix Platform?](../enterprise-capabilities/platform-security#encryption) in *Platform Security*.